blacklab/portfolio/about.md

 Right now I am working in a Machine Learning team at Amazon.

-I love to program in Python and Scala.
-My fields of expertise are <abbr title="Natural Language Processing" class="initialism">NLP</abbr>, learning from big data, and server architectures.
+I love to program in Python and Scala and creating products with scientists.

 In 2008 I co-founded the game development company [Z-Software](http://www.z-software.net).